rottenrat17/Project-Management-app/README.md

 - Project management with CRUD operations
 - Task tracking within projects
+- Project comments with AJAX functionality
 - Search functionality for projects and tasks
+- Asynchronous programming for better performance
 - Area-based architecture for modular organization

 ## Technologies Used